omiranda/GUI_environments_documentation/docs/usage.md

 ![Provding path to folder with variance files](./usage/path_variance_folder.png)

-Next it will ask for the method to use for motion censoring.
+Next, it will ask for the method to use for motion censoring.
 Default is power 2014 fd only.
 Then, the GUI will ask for other parameters for inclusion and exclusion of frames:

 ![Motion censoring](./usage/gui_motion_censoring.png)